Jose Altuve Preview, Player Props: Astros vs. Padres

 Padres Pitching Rankings

-- The Padres have the fourth-ranked team ERA among all MLB pitching staffs (3.83).
+- The Padres have the fourth-ranked team ERA among all league pitching staffs (3.86).

-- Padres pitchers combine to allow 155 home runs (1.1 per game), the sixth-fewest in the league.
+- Padres pitchers combine to surrender 156 home runs (1.1 per game), the fifth-fewest in baseball.

+- Waldron (0-2) takes the mound for the Padres to make his third start this season.

+- The righty last appeared in relief on Monday, when he tossed 4 2/3 innings against the Philadelphia Phillies, allowing three earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.